PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/README.md

 - *Context is carried implicitly*
 - *Interpretation handled by the reader*

-AI agents assume none of this.
+AI agents can assume none of this!

-When agents consume the same content:
+And thus, when agents consume the same content:
 - *Implicit steps are skipped*
 - *Ambiguity leads to incorrect actions*
 - *Minor wording differences cause inconsistent outcomes*